Jessie Handbury

 • REAL7210 - Real Estate Investments

-This course provides an introduction to real estate with a focus on investment and financing issues.
-Project evaluation, financing strategies, investment decision making and capital markets are covered.
-No prior knowledge of the industry is required, but students are expected to rapidly acquire a working knowledge of real estate markets.
+This course provides an introduction to real estate investing with a focus on financial and economic analysis.
+It is intended both as a foundational class for students considering a career in real estate as well as a survey class for students interested in finance who want to learn about the real estate sector.
+Project evaluation, financing strategies, risk assessment, investment decision making, and real estate capital markets are covered.
+No prior knowledge of the industry is required, but students will rapidly acquire a working knowledge of real estate markets and will quickly develop the quantitative tools to help them make investment decisions.
 Classes are conducted in a standard lecture format with discussion required.
 The course contains cases that help students evaluate the impact of more complex financing and capital markets tools used in real estate.
-Lecture with discussion required.
+There are three case studies and two midterms.
+FNCE 6110 is required as the class assumes comfort with Corporate Finance concepts and terms.

 • REAL8990 - Independent Study